open-feature/open-feature-operator/docs/flagd.md

 # Flagd

-The `Flagd` version `v1beta1` CRD is used to create a standalone flagd deployment, accompanied by a `Service` and an optional `Ingress` to expose its API endpoint to clients outside the cluster.
+The CRD `Flagd` at version `v1beta1` is used to create a standalone flagd deployment, accompanied by a `Service` and an optional `Ingress` to expose its API endpoint to clients outside the cluster.

-Handling this resource can be enabled/disabled by setting `managerConfig.flagdResourceEnabled` helm value of the operator chart to `true` or `false` respectively.
+The handling of this resource can be enabled/disabled by setting `managerConfig.flagdResourceEnabled` Helm value of the operator chart to `true` or `false` respectively.

 Below is an example of a `Flagd` resource: